aquia-inc/base-docker-images/README.md

 ## Hardening

-Images are considered hardened when they do not contain fixed CVE vulnerabilities of the following severities: CRITICAL, HIGH, MEDIUM.
+Images are considered hardened when they do not contain fixable-today CVE vulnerabilities of the following severities: CRITICAL, HIGH, MEDIUM.
 They are based on [wolfi-base](<https://edu.chainguard.dev/open-source/wolfi/overview/>) from Chainguard.
 We use Renovate to automatically update each of these base images to the most recently published image ([`latest`](https://edu.chainguard.dev/chainguard/chainguard-images/reference/wolfi-base/tags_history/)).

 ## Current Language Versions